52 Different Types of Beetles in Arizona

 Undoubtedly, this is one of the most adorable beetles in Arizona.
 The Asian Multicolored Lady Beetle is a beetle native to Asia, as its name depicts.

 Other types include Coccinella septempunctata and Hippodamia convergens.
-Also, the Asian Multicolored Lady Beetle has been introduced to North America, Central America, and South America from its native habitat in Asia.
+Also, the Asian Multicolored Lady Beetle has been introduced to North America, Central America, and South America from its Asian native habitat.

 21. Ashy Gray Lady Beetle

-The ashy gray lady beetle (Olla v-nigrum) is one type of beetle that is found in Arizona.
+The ashy gray lady beetle (Olla v-nigrum) is one type found in Arizona.
 It has a black body with a white head and thorax.
 The antennae are black and measure about three-quarters the length of its body.

-To survive, this species needs to eat aphids which can be difficult because they have no mouthparts.
-They have to use their special fluid, which is injected into an aphid, to get the food out.
+This species needs to eat aphids to survive, which can be difficult because they have no mouthparts.
+They have to inject their special fluid into an aphid to get the food out.
 Also, they may prey on other insects like caterpillars, earwigs, and leafhoppers.

 22. Acorn Weevil

-The Acorn Weevil is likewise one of the most common types of beetles in Arizona.
+The Acorn Weevil is likewise one of Arizona’s most common types of beetles.
 These beetles are a type of weevil and feed on the acorns found in the area.

 The vernacular name comes from their habit of overwintering as larvae inside an acorn shell.
 After this, they then chew through the shell and pupate into an adult beetle at the end.